Discover all the tax services we offer

 This article describes the US tax requirements applicable to foreign partnerships.

-For US tax purposes, the Internal Revenue Code generally defines a “partnership” as a syndicate, group, pool, joint venture, or other unincorporated organization through or by means of which any business, financial operation, or venture is carried on, and which is not a corporation or a trust or estate.
+For US tax purposes, the Internal Revenue Code generally defines a “partnership” as a syndicate, group, pool, joint venture, or other unincorporated organization through or by means of which any business, financial operation, or venture is carried on and which is not a corporation or a trust or estate.
+In easier terms, a partnership is generally when two or more people go into business together not as a corporation.

 In addition, the Internal Revenue Code generally defines “foreign”, for purposes of a partnership, as a partnership that is not created or organized in the United States or under the law of the United States or of any state in the United States.